Debbie Hughes: Honors

 Visions of the Future.
 The Downtown Lexington Library exhibits occur 6 times a year.
 Debbie was invited to show her works because she is a native of Lexington, KY, born there in 1958.

 This exhibit was a retrospective of her published works in Science Fiction and Fantasy art since 1989 to the present and included current works.

 Hughes received The Bernadette Award for her work: "Impedance in Slumber" from The National Association of Women Artists 132nd Annual Exhibition.
 This was held at One Art Space, 23 Warren Street (Tribeca)NY.
 NY.
 Oct.
 16-23 2021.

 Debbie' work, "Seasons of Wither won an Honorable Mention with The National Association of Women Artists exhibit: "Grand Visions, we are here", September 2020.
 This was held at the Grand Central Library, NYPL, 135 East 46th Street, New York, NY 10017.

 Hughes received the Chesley Award from the Association of Science Fiction & Fantasy Artists (ASFA) October 2020.
 Category: Unpublished Color Art work for her painting: "The Raven, the Wolf and the Maiden".

 On November 14, 2019, she was inducted into the National Association of Women Artists which is the oldest women's fine art organization in the country.
 Debbie joins a list of distinguished American women artists.

-Published Works
+Published works

+Utopia Magazine Volume VII • March, 2026.
+Interior Illustration, “Alien Landscape” © Debbie Hughes.

+The Ninth Rule of Rebirth, by Eric Carl Wolf, full color front and back book cover by Debbie Hughes.
+2026.

 The Peregrino Prison Blues, by Eric Carl Wolf, full color book cover by Debbie Hughes.
 2025.

 Neither Beginnings Nor Endings, The JordanCon 2022 Anthology Edited by Richard Fife.
 A yearly anthology for JordanCon.
 Interior Illustration.

 Utopia Magazine, 2020 December issue.
 Featured Art and interview.